darkweak/souin/README.md

 Alternatively, you can go to [the xcaddy builder website](https://xcaddy.tech) to build your caddy instance easily.

 ### Træfik plugin
-Not available at the moment, except for developers thanks to Yægi.
-It doesn't support unsafe library usage in the dependencies, but an example can be found [here](https://github.com/darkweak/souin/tree/master/plugins/traefik)
+Currenly not available because Træfik uses Yaegi to analyse the plugin, which prevents the usage of unsafe libraries unless you're a developper.
+An example can be found [here](https://github.com/darkweak/souin/tree/master/plugins/traefik) nonetheless.

 ### Prestashop plugin
 A repository called [prestashop-souin](https://github.com/lucmichalski/prestashop-souin) has been started by [lucmichalski](https://github.com/lucmichalski).
 Any help will be appreciated to make it working as soon as possible.